Fr0zenSide/iOS-Boilerplate/README.md

-# Kuzzle.io Test
+# My Boilerplate
 ------------

-Make an app to test the broker of Kuzzle
+Make a default app to create a project with a best practice and a Kuzzle connector